Manning Clark: Early life

 As a result, Clark won a scholarship to Trinity College at the University of Melbourne.
 Here he thrived, gaining firsts in ancient history and British history and captaining the college cricket team.
 In his second year he gained firsts in constitutional and legal history and in modern political institutions.
 One of his teachers, W. Macmahon Ball, one of Australia's leading political scientists of this period, made a deep impression on him.
 By this time he had lost his Christian faith but was not attracted to any of the secular alternatives on offer.
 His writings as a student explicitly rejected both socialism and communism.
 At this point Clark's political views continuously shifted from liberalism to a type of moderate socialism.
 His favourite writers at this time were Fyodor Dostoyevsky and T. S. Eliot, and his favourite historian was the conservative Thomas Carlyle.
 In terms of his evolving political views, a few years later, around 1944, Clark became a socialist of moderate views, a political position he maintained for the rest of his adult life, with political sympathies broadly placed on the Left and with the Australian Labor Party.

 In 1937 Clark won a scholarship to Balliol College, Oxford, and left Australia in August 1938.
 Among his teachers at Oxford were Hugh Trevor-Roper (a conservative), Christopher Hill (at that time a communist) and A. J. P. Taylor (a moderate socialist).
 He won acceptance by excelling at cricket – playing for the Oxford XI and competing alongside Edward Heath and Roy Jenkins.
 He began a master of arts thesis on Alexis de Tocqueville (he finally submitted it in 1947, and it was published in 2000).
-Through basically sympathetic towards de Tocqueville's liberalism, Clark wrote that his political vision for a just society was flawed by his ignorance of the misery of the masses and by his unwillingness to consider force to ensure justice.
+Though basically sympathetic towards de Tocqueville's liberalism, Clark wrote that his political vision for a just society was flawed by his ignorance of the misery of the masses and by his unwillingness to consider force to ensure justice.

-At Oxford in the late 1930s he shared the Left's horror of fascism – which he had seen first hand during a visit to Nazi Germany in 1938 – but was not attracted to the communism which was prevalent among undergraduates at the time.
+At Oxford in the late 1930s he shared the Left's horror of fascism – which he had seen first-hand during a visit to Nazi Germany in 1938 – but was not attracted to the communism which was prevalent among undergraduates at the time.
 His exposure to Nazism and Fascism in 1938 made him more pessimistic and sceptical about the state of European civilisation.
 However, he was not attracted to the Left's emancipatory process of socialist revolution and favoured, instead, a capitalist, social democratic and democratic socialist approach.
 At Oxford also he suffered the social snubs commonly experienced by "colonials" at that time, which was apparently the source of his lifelong dislike of the English.
 In 1939 in Oxford he married Dymphna Lodewyckx, the daughter of a Flemish intellectual and a formidable scholar in her own right, with whom he had six children.